 Skin barrier model

-Our proprietary, patent pending, skin barrier model reproduces high-quality near-native CEMOVIS (Cryo-Electron Microscopy of Vitreous Sections) images of the extracellular lipid arrangement in human skin.
+Our proprietary, patented, skin barrier model reproduces high-quality near-native CEMOVIS (Cryo-Electron Microscopy of Vitreous Sections) images of the extracellular lipid arrangement in human skin.
 The molecular arrangement is also in compliance with electron micrographs from RuO4 stained mouse skin.

 Molecular dynamics simulations of heating the skin barrier model is in agreement with published thermotropic behaviour and the calculations of the permeability coefficient using the barrier model agrees with published ex vivo data.